-I specialize in taking home & studio recordings to the next level.
-Want your demo, studio recording, or live recording to be professionally mixed.. send it to me.
-I work hard to give each song the right amount of depth and clarity.
+I Will Take Home And Studio Recordings To The Next Level ····FREE-UNLIMITED-REVISIONS···· Want your demo, studio recording, or live recording to be professionally mixed/mastered.. send it to me because I work hard to give each song the right amount of depth and clarity.

 I've been making music with rock and americana bands in Nashville for over 10 years.
-I'm fortunate that the groups I've tracked or mixed have always had unique sounds.
-Some projects I've worked on record with bandmates all together in one room of a studio and others track each instrument individually in their home studio.
-Regardless of how the music was recorded I'm going to make sure that the excitement and energy of your songs will sound their best.
+I'm fortunate that the groups I tracked or mixed are always looking to build their own unique sounds.
+Some projects record with bandmates all together in one big room while others track each instrument individually in their home studio.
+Regardless of how the music was recorded I'm going to make sure that the excitement and energy of your songs will jump out.

 I'm easy to communicate with and believe that working with the mix & mastering engineer should be just as fun for the artist as it was to write and record your tunes!
 I'm here to make you happy and get your music on to the next step of the journey.